1. Kurisu Makise, Steins;Gate:

 3. Sally Sparrow, Doctor Who:

 Sally may have only appeared in one episode of Doctor Who, but this only proves that sometimes, the most memorable characters are the minor ones.
 She has left her imprint on the show, and even now, some fans wish for her return, myself included.
-Sally helped defeat The Weeping Angels, some of the most frightening aliens on the show, with little help from a video need and some videos The Doctor sent from the past.
+Sally helped defeat The Weeping Angels, some of the most frightening aliens on the show, with little help from a video nerd and some videos The Doctor sent from the past.
 She was so brave, and was able to evaluate and analyze threats and keep her cool reasonably well.
 I never understood why Sally never came back to the show, or why she didn’t even become a companion.
 She was one of the most independent and capable characters on the show, and it’s clear that even if she never becomes a companion, she could become an invaluable ally even now.

 4. Dana Scully, The X-Files:

 Despite her staunch disbelief in aliens and the supernatural (even though coming across them on multiple occasions) how could I not put Scully on this list?
 She’s the logic of the two main characters (the other is Mulder; he’s more of a dreamer), and has saved themselves several times.
 She’s reliable, capable, and observant.
 Even without a belief in the supernatural, she is still able to thwart them just as well as Mulder.
-She has saved many, many lives, and due to her logical nature, she is often to get information out of clients and victims faster and easier than Mulder.
+She has saved many, many lives, and due to her logical nature, she is often able to get information out of clients and victims faster and easier than Mulder.
 There’s a reason she’s one of the most famous and celebrated heroines in TV history.

 5. Re-L Mayer, Ergo Proxy:

 Sadly, Ergo Proxy was an anime I started last year, but couldn’t watch much of due to being busy.
 But from what I’ve seen, it’s interesting, beautiful, and has developed main characters.
 Re-L Mayer starts as being rather arrogant and full of herself, but she’s an intelligent, observant detective who grasps details quickly.
 When her view of her world is shattered, she doesn’t break; she changes and grows.
-She has a stronger emotional range than most in Romdo, and she uses this to her advantage to work with people’s perception.
+She has a stronger emotional range than most in Romdeau, and she uses this to her advantage to work with people’s perception.
 She even begins to realize she isn’t as brave or tough as she believes herself to be, and grows because of this.
 Ergo Proxy may be underrated, but Re-L is considered as an amazing protagonist.

 Do you like how I used images for all five heroines?
 I may be doing the same treatment to my past lists.
 And next week shall be mental strength in movies!